Learning theories: Behaviourism and Ecological Psychology.

 In this episode of the River Tiger podcast, I’m thrilled to welcome Dr. Rebecca Williams, a consultant clinical psychologist and climbing coach I have known for a long time.
 I’ve been eager to get her on the podcast for some time to discuss her insights into fear management and its role in adventure and equestrian sports, which I believe is such an important topic for athletes everywhere.

 We touched on the idea of fear being information.
 She said something that resonated deeply: “Fear is telling you something important.”
-This made me think about my own experiences, where I’ve often felt pressure to ignore that little voice of fear, especially in high-stakes situations.

 Then we delved into how women often face disproportionate societal pressures that can diminish their self-confidence in sports.
 Rebecca shared insights about how the environment we’re in and the people we surround ourselves with can influence our choices.
 I couldn’t help but think about my own experiences ice climbing with another woman for the first time.
 It felt liberating to make choices and decisions myself rather than just following along behind someone.
-That empowerment can make all the difference, right?

 We also discussed the challenges that come with significant life changes, like puberty and menopause.
 Rebecca framed it beautifully, pointing out that learning and skill development isn’t a linear path.
 Sometimes you feel like you take two steps forward and three steps back.
 Her perspective reminded me of how important it is to have patience with ourselves in this journey.

 As our conversation evolved, we addressed traumatic experiences in sports—like serious injuries or witnessing accidents.
 Rebecca made it clear that going through such events requires a thorough re-evaluation of our values and beliefs about risk.
-This topic hits very close to home for me; after my ex-husband’s paragliding accident, I struggled for years with my ability to step up in front of a crows to give keynotes or deliver to big groups.
+This topic hits very close to home for me; after my ex-husband’s paragliding accident, I struggled for years with my ability to step up in front of a crowd to give a keynote or deliver to big groups.
 It’s a complex emotional journey, and Rebecca emphasised that it’s essential to take small steps back into the activity while being kind to ourselves.

 Before wrapping up, Rebecca highlighted her books, “Climb Smarter” and the “Fear of Falling Workbook,” both filled with valuable insights and practical tools for athletes looking to manage their anxiety and build confidence.
 I loved hearing about her upcoming events, like workshops on risk management with Mountain Rescue Teams.
-It’s evident that her dedication to helping others is multifaceted.

 Overall, I left our conversation feeling reflective, especially regarding the interplay of fear, confidence, skill development, and emotional intelligence in sports.
-Acknowledging fear is not just a barrier to overcome but a rich source of information we can learn from.
-I truly believe this episode will be beneficial not just for coaches and athletes but for anyone navigating high-pressure situations.
+Acknowledging fear is not a barrier to overcome, but a rich source of information we can learn from.
+I believe this episode will be beneficial not just for coaches and athletes but for anyone navigating high-pressure situations.
 I can’t wait to explore these themes further in future episodes!

 To listen to the full conversation click here https://www.buzzsprout.com/1975020/15695564